Reviewed by Oct 05, 2020| Updated on

 Transfer pricing refers to methods which determine the price for trading in goods or services between related enterprises or companies.
-Transfer pricing enables improvements in pricing, brings in efficiency and helps simplification of the process of accounting.
-It also enables savings in costs of manpower by streamlining processes and methods.
-Transfer pricing helps in achieving higher profitability and also focusses on strategising business operations.
+Transfer pricing enables improvements in pricing, brings in efficiency, and helps simplification of the process of accounting.

 Transfer pricing of goods or services deals with the arm’s length principles of determining the prices of goods and services bought and sold between related enterprises.
 The arm’s length principle essentially states that related enterprises must fix the transfer price in line with the price that is paid by an outsider for the same goods or services.